jaysonragasa/jaysonragasa.github.io/CreateAppCenterKeyStore/index.md

-# Create AppCenter Keystore
+# Create AppCenter Keystore Using Keytool

 ![](https://raw.githubusercontent.com/jaysonragasa/jaraimages/master/CreateAppCenterKeyStore/clearddvslookupmove_atios.gif)

 To be able to run the distributed application in any Android device.
 AppCenter requires you to upload your KeyStore to be able to sign the apk file.

 To do this, you must generate your personal `.keystore` file.

+Note that you can also use the Archive Manager in Visual Studio but if you want to use the command line. _Continue reading ..._

 Head over to `keytool.exe` directory by using PowerShell in **Administrative mode** or you'll get Access Denied when keyool generates your keystore file.